Ravish2807/D14_MFC3_Reconstruction-and-Denoising-of-EEG-Signals-using-ADMM/README.txt

 The 23 channel systems of the EEG signal is described in the image named as       "channel.png" The EEG signal and the location of the channel is described in the image named as "eeg-signal1.jpg" Soft-Thresholding function related to the ADMM is described in the image named as "soft.png"
+Reconstruction and Denoising for all the subjects has computed and named as       "Batch_EEG_Processing.ipynb"

 Thank You